■ Download Centre

 14 Lenten Posters by Adolfo Pérez Esquivel of Argentina, Argentinian Nobel Peace Prize Laureate: (2019 03 27)

-The posters that you see above (& on the walls of the sanctuary) are the result of a commission to the Argentine artist and Nobel Peace Prize winner Adolfo Esquivel to paint a series of posters around the theme “1992".
+The posters that you see above are the result of a commission to the Argentine artist and Nobel Peace Prize winner Adolfo Esquivel to paint a series of posters around the theme “1992".
 The aim was to express feelings, particularly those of Latin American groups, generated by the then upcoming celebration, “500 Years Since Columbus.”
 The themes of the fourteen stations of the cross powerfully and dramatically illustrate the inclusiveness of the cross on which the Saviour of the world died.
 The fourteen themes are: human rights, the big city, civil war, the slums, slavery, native people, land claims, women and development, children and youth, nature preservation, debts, divided world, re-awakening, and environment.
 All of these aspects of our global village are in the loving embrace of our crucified but risen Saviour, Jesus Christ.

 The posters were a gift from former pastor of Grace Church, Simon Wolfert.